sadensmol/fixedlength/README.md

-# mapper
+# fixedlength

-**mapper** is a Go library that unmarshals raw, unformatted text into Go structs by mapping data to specific ranges within a line.
+**fixedlength** is a Go library that unmarshal text into Go structs by mapping data to specific ranges within a line.
 This is especially useful for parsing fixed-width fields in text files or other unstructured data formats where fields are defined by their byte positions rather than delimiters.

 The library supports custom field unmarshalling via the `Unmarshaler` interface, allowing for flexible handling of nested structs or specific data types.